ssricardo/openapi-board-backend/README.md

     * 200 - OK
     * 400 - Bad request: Usually indicates that the arguments are incorrect
     * 409 - Conflict: Some validation has failed.
 For example, an app is in a given state that shouldn't be changed

+## Security

+There are two default roles, which are needed:

+* MANAGER
+    * Needed to use the frontend application
+* AGENT
+    * Needed to push new app definitions, usually to be done by a client

+> Further roles support TBD

 ## Architecture